 Wrap small gifts like charms, earrings, and necklaces in a paper envelope.
 You will find this to be one of the most straightforward eco-friendly gift wrap solutions.
 All you need to do is put your gift in the envelope and seal it.

-Paper production may have a less environmental impact than plastic, but paper-making consumes trees.
+Paper production may have less environmental impact than plastic, but paper-making consumes trees.
 It is vital to conserve trees.
 One way to do this is by reusing old paper.
 This extends its life and value.

 You can reuse paper to make some gorgeous gift wraps.
 The biggest advantage of using old paper as wrapping is that you don't have to spend money at all.